paugier/nbabel/py/vector.md

 ### 2. A metaclass to define C `struct`-like classes

 One needs to be able to disable dynamic features of Python for user-defined classes.

+1. Standard Python classes and instances are too dynamics for very good performance.
+For such numerically intensive codes, one needs **immutable classes** and **less dynamic instances**: we don't want to be able to add attributes to the instances or dynamically change its class.

+2. The types of the attributes have to be fixed and defined in the class.
+The types could be limited to types corresponding to native types.

+3. The native data have to be stored contiguously (as for C `struct`).
+The corresponding Python object are `NativeVariable` pointing towards the raw data.

-We need to be able to declare a class to be immutable and that one can't dynamically add attributes to the instances or change the class of the instance.
-I think we need what I call here a `NativeBag` (similar to a C `struct` but different enough not to be called "`struct`").
+I think we need what I call here a `NativeBag` (I don't use the word `struct` for clarity).
 There could be a constructor to build them from a `dict` or a standard `class`.

 ```python
 # from a dict